earlgreytech/neutron-spec/neutron-architecture.md

 Note: most hypervisors are expected to include max length, beginning index, etc parameters to allow for easier subset access to each piece of data within the comaps

+### CoMap Token Balance Transfers

+The CoMap can be used for transferring tokens.

 ## CoStack

 The CoStack is used for passing data in and out of ElementAPI calls.
 It is used rather than CoMap to avoid overhead with key names and generally unneeded complexity.
 There are two CoStacks available for smart contracts, read-only inputs, and write-only outputs.
 Smart contracts can not receive data from external contracts via the inputs stack, this can only be done by CoMaps.
 CoStack is only used for ElementAPI communication.
 Some ElementAPI functions may optionally, or by a requirement of the element, use the CoMap concept as well.